How to NEVER Get Spooled By A Fish [Video]

 So it’s important to know what to do if you find yourself battling a fish that will simply not stop taking line out because it’ll most certainly be a death sentence for the fish if it’s dragging around 100+ yards of line…

 And having all that line out will not be good for the environment since other animals could get tangled up in it, too.

 Fortunately, there is a very easy way to ensure that you never get spooled… no matter how big the fish is or how small the reel.

 Here are some tips to follow to make sure that you never get spooled by a fish no matter how powerful it is or how light of line you’re using:

 1. Tighten the Drag

-As soon as you start running low on line and believe that the fish cannot be stopped, you first should tighten the drag to put as much pressure as possible on the fish.
+As soon as you start running low on line and believe that the fish cannot be stopped, you should first tighten the drag to put as much pressure as possible on the fish.

-Note: If you reel’s max drag is less than the line’s breaking strength, then be sure to be ready to quickly move to the next step (manually add pressure) to ensure your reel’s drag doesn’t get compromised.
+Note: If your reel’s max drag is less than the line’s breaking strength, then be sure to be ready to quickly move to the next step (manually add pressure) to ensure your reel’s drag doesn’t get compromised.